jump to navigation

 If you are an author with a recent book published by a traditional publisher, and would like to be a guest host of #litchat to discuss your book, please contact us at twitchat >a< gmail.com.

-LitChat was founded and moderated in January 2009 by Carolyn Burns Bass.
+LitChat was founded in January 2009 by Carolyn Burns Bass, who continues to moderate each chat session.

 Comments